svelte-drama/suspense/suspense/readme.md

 ### Example

-This is cause the parent `<Suspense>` container to display loading until *all* images have finished loading.
+This example causes the parent `<Suspense>` container to display loading until *all* images have finished loading.

 ```html
 // my-component.svelte